ExtGroupJs/mi_isla/README.md

 5. Run migrations (with this we have created a superuser): python manage.py migrate

-6. Create some dummy user objects (300): python manage.py create_test_users
+6. Load initial data (with this de admin default user is promoted to SUPER_ADMIN): python manage.py load_data

 7. run server:
 python manage.py runserver